sorentwo/soren-website/_drafts/self-healing-deployment.md

 sent a particular signal.
 Here we are hijacking the upstart `reload` event to send Puma the `USR1` signal, triggering a [phased restart][phased-restart].
 Part of the phased restart process involves sending the `TERM` signal, which we tell upstart to ignore.
+Without the `normal exit` directive Upstart would consider the Puma process down after one reload.

 ```sh
 respawn
 respawn limit 3 30
 ```

 Add a respawning directive.
-It will try to restart the job up to 3 times if it fails for some reason.
+It will try to restart the job up to 3 times within a 30 second window if it fails for some reason.
 More often than not the service simply isn't coming back, but it's nice to have a backup.

 ```sh
 start on runlevel [2345]